riverloopsec/killerbee/README.md

 summarized below.

++ zbpanidconflictflood  -  *Requires two killerbee interfaces* one killerbee interface listens for packets and marks their PAN ID.
+The other interface constantly sends out beacon packets with found PAN ID's.
+The beacon packets with the same PAN ID cause the PAN coordinator to believe that there is a PAN ID conflict, and the coordinator begins the process of realigning the network on a new PAN ID.
+The process repeats ad nauseum.
+Typically, network devices can't keep up with the rapid change and after several seconds the network falls apart.
+                -  *NO TARGETING BUILT IN* This may *destroy* all zigbee networks within range on the channel you are performing the attack on.
+Use with caution.
++ zborphannotify  -  Spoofs an orphan notification packet from the target device to a PAN Coordinator to test Coordinator behavior.
++ zbrealign     -  Spoofs an 802.15.4 PAN Realignment frame from the coordinator to a target device.
+May be able to reset the device's PAN ID or Channel
++ zbfakebeacon  -  Spoofs beacon frames, either spamming them or on response to seeing a beacon request come through.
 + zbopenear    -  Assists in data capture where devices are operating on multiple channels or fast-frequency-hopping.
 It assigns multiple interfaces sequentially across all channels.